These function parse one (parse_source

 )

-# S3 method for rock_parsedSources
+# S3 method for class 'rock_parsedSources'

 print(x, prefix = "### ", ...)

-# S3 method for rock_parsedSources
+# S3 method for class 'rock_parsedSources'

 plot(x, ...)